julionm/rust-studies/README.md

 - Study at least 1 hour of Rust (or Haskell) everyday
 - Think a way to automatize some of the updates using Rust

-> CURRENT DAYS OF CODE: 9
+> CURRENT DAYS OF CODE: 12

 # Rust Knowledge

-> Current Book Chapter: 16
+> Current Book Chapter: 16.2

 Links to the following books i'll read:

+- *The Rust Programming Language* - https://doc.rust-lang.org/book/title-page.html (I'm here)
 - *The Reference* - https://doc.rust-lang.org/reference/attributes.html
 - *The Rustonomicon* - https://doc.rust-lang.org/nomicon/index.html